densh/densh.github.com/quasiquotes.md

 #### Identifier and Selection <a name="term-ref"> </a>

 Identifiers and member selections are two fundamental primitives that let you refer to other definitions.
-Combination of two of them is also known as reference (or `RefTree`).
+Combination of two of them is also known `RefTree`.

 Each term identifier is defined by its name and by the fact of being backquoted or not: